You can easily make homemade quick puff pastry in 15 minutes!

 Give the dough a quarter turn, and make the same steps at least 3 more times up to 6 times.

-Wrap the dough in plastic film and refrigerate at least for 1 hour before using.
+Wrap the dough in plastic film and refrigerate at least for 1 hour or freeze 30 minutes before using.

 Recipe adapted from Chocolate & Zucchini